rsteube/brew/docs/Deprecating-Disabling-and-Removing-Formulae.md

 There are two ways to indicate the reason.
 The preferred way is to use a pre-existing symbol to indicate the reason.
 The available symbols are listed below and can be found in the [`DeprecateDisable` module](https://github.com/Homebrew/brew/blob/master/Library/Homebrew/deprecate_disable.rb):

-- `:does_not_build`: the formula cannot be built from source
+- `:does_not_build`: the formula cannot be built from source on any supported macOS version or Linux.
-- `:no_license`: the formula does not have a license
+- `:no_license`: we cannot identify a license for the formula
-- `:repo_archived`: the upstream repository has been archived
+- `:repo_archived`: the upstream repository has been archived and no replacement is pointed to that we can use
-- `:repo_removed`: the upstream repository has been removed
+- `:repo_removed`: the upstream repository has been removed and no replacement is mentioned on the homepage that we can use
-- `:unmaintained`: the project appears to be abandoned
+- `:unmaintained`: the project appears to be abandoned i.e. it has had no commits for at least a year and has critical bugs or CVE that have been reported and gone resolved longer.
+Note: some software is "done"; a lack of activity does not imply a need for removal.
 - `:unsupported`: Homebrew's compilation of the software is not supported by the upstream developers (e.g. upstream only supports macOS versions older than 10.15)
-- `:deprecated_upstream`: the project is deprecated upstream
+- `:deprecated_upstream`: the project is deprecated upstream and no replacement is pointed to that we can use
-- `:versioned_formula`: the formula is a versioned formula
+- `:versioned_formula`: the formula is a versioned formula and no longer [meets the requirements](Versions.md).
-- `:checksum_mismatch`: the checksum of the source for the formula's current version has changed since bottles were built
+- `:checksum_mismatch`: the checksum of the source for the formula's current version has changed since bottles were built and we cannot find a reputable source or statement justifying this

 These reasons can be specified by their symbols (the comments show the message that will be displayed to users):